-Working with great patients through their early years isn’t the only reason why pediatric dentistry makes a great career choice.
-There are also significant financial and practical benefits as well.
+Working with patients through their early years isn’t the only reason why pediatric dentistry makes an excellent career choice.
+There are also significant financial and practical benefits.

 The Recession-Proof Specialty

-Pediatric dentistry tends to remain relatively stable throughout economic fluctuations.
+Pediatric dentistry remains relatively stable throughout economic fluctuations.
 Whereas many patients will forego cosmetic and even restorative dentistry when money gets tight, they will rarely let their kids’ oral health slide as easily.

-Not only is pediatric dentistry a stable career choice; it also has the potential to be highly profitable.
-In fact, some estimates point to pediatric dentists making about $100,000 more per year than general dentists.
+Not only is pediatric dentistry a stable career choice, but it also has the potential to be highly profitable.
+Some estimates point to pediatric dentists making about $70,000 more annually than general dentists.

-Efficiency and time management can often be major shortcomings for new dentists.
-But improving on these two skills can make all the difference in your potential income.
+Efficiency and time management can often be significant shortcomings for new dentists.
+But improving these two skills can make all the difference in your potential income.
 Learning to work efficiently also means perfecting your patient management techniques.
-Dr. Lindsay Cua values how much she has been able to grow across all of these areas during her time with CDP:

 Fun, Engaging Work Environment